Francesca Sterlacci

 Francesca Sterlacci is an American fashion designer, author and entrepreneur.
 She launched her clothing brand, Francesca Sterlacci Ltd. in 1980, and continued designing clothes under her label until 1989.
 Sterlacci joined the Fashion Institute of Technology as a teacher in 1990, and became the chairwoman of the Fashion department at the institute in 2001.

 In 2013, Sterlacci launched University of Fashion, an online library of fashion design videos.

 Early life and education

-Sterlacci was born in Hoboken, and raised in and Union City.
+Sterlacci was born in Hoboken, and raised in Union City.
 When she was ten, she used scraps from her mother's sewing machine and prepared Barbie doll costumes.
 Her mother did not allow her to use the sewing machine herself, so she had to hand stitch dresses, and that helped her improve her hand stitching skills.
-She kept some of these dresses and sold others to neighbourhood friends.
+She kept some of these dresses and sold others to neighborhood friends.

 While studying at the Emerson High School in Union City, she collaborated with a friend on making mini and maxi skirts and selling them to boutiques in New York.
 After completing high school, she joined Fashion Institute of Technology and received Associate of Applied Science degree in fashion design.
 Upon graduating, she joined Jersey City State College for a bachelor's degree in art.